Possession of Methamphetamine Lawyer in Pittsburgh

 - Possession with intent – Possession with intent to distribute meth is very serious and if you are found guilty of these charges, you could face long jail sentences and fines of up to $250,000 or more.

 - Trafficking or distribution – In some cases, if you are found with larger amounts of meth, you could be facing state or federal trafficking and distribution charges.
-Because of the severity of this charge, you need an aggressive criminal defense attorney to work with you since you may face felony charges on the state level or the federal level.
+Because of the severity of this charge, you need an aggressive Pittsburgh meth defense attorney to work with you since you may face felony charges on the state level or the federal level.

 Most Meth Charges are Felony Crimes